bigbinary/mail_interceptor/README.md

 #### subject_prefix

 __subject_prefix__ is optional.
-If it is supplied then it is added to the front of the subject.
-In "non production" environment environment name is also added.
+If it is supplied then it is added to the front of the subject in non-production environment.

 ```
 [WHEEL] Forgot password